CodifyPlatform/CodeData/1968 - Subchapter 5 Fire Protection Construction Requirements.md

 (f) Interior finish when used in the following spaces shall be at least class B:

-1. Kitchens, cooking spaces, and pantries in buildings classified in occupancy groups other than [J-2](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-265) and [J-3](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-266).
+1. Kitchens, cooking spaces, and pantries in buildings classified in occupancy groups other than J-2and J-3.
 2. Repair and maintenance rooms.
 3. Boiler rooms and incinerator combustion rooms.